taozhaolib/LibRepoTools/README.md

 https://libtools-demo.repository.ou.edu/webserv/home

 ##Configuration:
-1. The config directory under the LibRepoTools installation directory contains all the configuration information.
+1. The config module under the LibRepoTools installation directory contains all the configuration information.

-2. Will push out the UI configuration feature soon.
+##Projects:

-##Projects ongoing:
+1. DSpace data processing through the REST API.
-1. DSpace data process through the REST API.
+2. Data package, exporting from and importing into Islandora/Fedora repository.
-2. Importing into Islandora/Fedora repository with Bag data.
+3. Data package and transformation in AWS S3 buckets.

 ##Please give us your suggestions, comments, and ideas to help us improve this software.